Popular understanding often associates abolitionism (the campaign to end slavery) with the churches. In fact, the opposite is true.

 The earliest critics of slavery were anything but religious; most were eighteenth-century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently articulated "rights of man."
 Somewhat later, pioneer Quaker abolitionists branded slavery "un-Christian."
 Slavery was outlawed in Britain in 1772, and in the United States, states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.

+Abolition in West-central New York.
 With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York State was home to many notable abolitionists.
 From his estate at Peterboro, millionaire activist-philanthropist Gerrit Smith not only inspired but personally funded abolitionist and Underground Railroad activities.
-The first complete public abolition meeting took place in Peterboro at Smith’s behest; the site now houses the National Abolition Hall of Fame and Museum.
+The first complete public abolition meeting took place at Smith’s behest in Peterboro; the site now houses the National Abolition Hall of Fame and Museum.

 Other notable area activists included C. D. B. Mills of Syracuse, Susan B. Anthony of Rochester, and Matilda Joslyn Gage of Fayetteville.

-Perhaps no quotation better captures the power of the freethinkers’ case against slavery than this fiery passage delivered by Frederick Douglass at Rochester’s long-lost Corinthian Hall: "I would say welcome infidelity! welcome atheism! welcome anything! in preference to the gospel as preached by those divines [i.e. clergy who defend slavery]!
+Perhaps no quotation better captures the power of the freethinkers’ case against slavery than this fiery passage delivered by Frederick Douglass at Rochester’s long-lost Corinthian Hall on July 5, 1852: "I would say welcome infidelity! welcome atheism! welcome anything! in preference to the gospel as preached by those divines [i.e. clergy who defend slavery]!
 They convert the very name of religion into a barbarous cruelty."